Admissions FAQ's

 • Yes.
 We accept all online lecture classes and labs from accredited U.S and Canadian colleges/universities.

-Do you accept courses from community colleges?
+Do you accept community college classes?

 • A course taken abroad can be used to meet prerequisite or credit hour requirements only if it was taught by your home school while you were studying overseas.